LoupDesign/StoryEngine/README.md

 # Welcome to the StoryEngine Repo!

-StoryEngine is way to listen to, support, and create with the people who matter most to an organization or a cause.
+StoryEngine a narrative-based methodology used to listen to, support, and create with the people who matter most to an organization or a cause.
 It can be used to do research, to monitor or evaluate a program, to generate learning, or facilitate grant reporting.
-StoryEngine is based in-depth interviews that get transformed into stories.
-These stories are assets — for communications, advocacy, and more — as well as data.
-Together the stories create larger dataset that can analyzed to surface insights and learning that inform decision-making.
+StoryEngine is based on in-depth interviews that gets transformed into stories.
+These stories are assets for communications, advocacy, data collection, and more.
+Together these stories create a large dataset that can be analyzed to surface insights and learning that inform decision-making.
 Check out our [StoryEngine repository](https://Storyengine.io)!

 # Table of contents